Exotic meats: How many Points are in venison, rattlesnake, and other game meats?

 How to cook it:

-Witherell says venison tastes best in chili, as steak, or on a kebab.
+JoAnn Witherell, former vice president of culinary at Allen Brothers, a Chicago-based meat purveyor, says venison tastes best in chili, as steak, or on a kebab.
 For the latter two options, she makes her own teriyaki marinade by combining ¼ cup olive oil, ¼ cup soy sauce, 1 Tbsp lemon juice, 1 Tbsp rice vinegar, 1 Tbsp peeled and grated ginger, 1 clove minced garlic, and ¼ teaspoon red pepper flakes.

-Of the en vogue exotic meats, buffalo is by far the most popular, according to Kevin Roberts, host of the cooking show "BBQ Pitmasters" on TLC.
+Of the en vogue exotic meats, Bison is by far the most popular, according to Kevin Roberts, host of the cooking show "BBQ Pitmasters" on TLC.
 It’s also the one most likely to pop up on the shelf at your grocery store.
 “It’s actually readily available at a lot of national chains now,” he says.

-Points in buffalo:
+Points in Bison:

 What it tastes like: